VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -d 'extra_filters[]={vm_account_id="42"}'
 ```

+The precedence for applying filters for tenants follows this order:

+1. filters tenants from `extra_label` and `extra_filters` query arguments label selectors.
+ These filters have the highest priority and are applied first when provided through the query arguments.

+2. filters tenants from labels selectors defined at metricsQL query expression.

 Note that `vm_account_id` and `vm_project_id` labels support all operators for label matching.
 For example:
 ```
 up{vm_account_id!="42"} # selects all the time series except those belonging to accountID=42